void-ansible-roles/jekyll/README.md

   * /usr/local/sbin/jekyll-build-[JEKYLL_SITE_NAME]

 Defaults Provided:
-  * jekyll_use_ssl: false
   * jekyll_ssl_resolver: 8.8.8.8
-  * jekyll_source_host: github.com
-  * jekyll_source_port: 443

 Variables Required:
+  jekyll_sites:
-  * jekyll_site_name: name for the site, should not have spaces
+  - site_name: the name for the site, should not have spaces
-  * jekyll_site_url: location to a git repo containing the site source code
-  * jekyll_site_path: where to serve the site from
+    site_path: where to serve the site from

-Optional Variables:
+    site_url: the url of the site
+    source_url: a git repo containing the site
+    source_host: the host of the git repository
+    source_port: the port to connect to on the host containing the jekyll source material
-  * jekyll_ssl_certificate_path: if using ssl, this must be the path to the certificate's full chain
+    ssl_certificate_path: if using ssl, this must be the path to the certificate's full chain
-  * jekyll_ssl_key_path: if using ssl, this must be the path to the certificate keyfile
+    ssl_key_path: if using ssl, this must be the path to the certificate keyfile
-  * jekyll_source_host: the host from which the jekyll source files will be retrieved, defaults to "github.com"
-  * jekyll_source_port: the port to connect to on the host containing the jekyll source material, defaults to 443
+    use_ssl: whether to use ssl
+    webserver: which webserver role to use (nginx)

 Files Required:
   * None